Blanca Suárez: 2013–present: Established career

 In 2013, Suárez appeared in I'm So Excited!, an ensemble cast comedy film directed by Pedro Almodóvar.
 At the 2013 Cannes Film Festival, Suárez was awarded the Trophée Chopard for Female Revelation of the Year for her work in acting; the award was presented to her by Colin Firth.

 In 2014, Suárez portrayed Snow White in the eponymous episode of the television series Cuéntame un cuento.
 In 2015, she starred in the miniseries Los nuestros opposite Hugo Silva; the television series Carlos, Rey Emperador as Isabella of Portugal; and films Off Course, opposite her The Boarding School co-star Yon González, My Big Night by Álex de la Iglesia, for which she was nominated for Best Supporting Actress at the 3rd Feroz Awards. and also Álex de la Iglesia's next film The Bar (2017).

 In 2024, she was cast in the hospital-set drama Breathless for Netflix.
+There she plays a doctor dealing with both professional and personal concerns.

 Other work

 Suárez appeared in music videos for "Estoy prohibido" by Ladrones in 2010 and "Emocional" by Dani Martín in 2014.

 In 2013, she became a model for the Italian lingerie label Intimissimi.

 Since February 2014, Suárez has been writing a blog for Vogue España.